Connectivity and Gene Flow in Temperate Alcyonacea (Octocorallia): Implications for Marine Protected Area (MPA) Designation

 To address this shortfall, this study will assess connectivity and gene flow of the octocorals Eunicella verrucosa (the pink sea fan) and Alcyonium digitatum (dead mans fingers) using high-resolution molecular methods over a range of geographical scales.
 This data is vital to validate the effectiveness of boundaries of the MPA network proposed by the forthcoming UK Marine and Coastal Access Bill (2012), and will identify other areas in Europe where the octocorals may by threatened by reduced genetic diversity.
 We will determine if variation in dispersal potential of the two species affects the extent of connectivity, and we will assess the extent of inbreeding across the range of each species.
 Eunicella verrucosa is red listed by the IUCN and has a ‘vulnerable’ status; UK populations have suffered considerable decimation by trawling damage and are also subject to disease outbreaks.
 Baseline data concerning the connectivity between populations of both octocorals is currently inexistent and fundamental to the development of conservation strategies for these and other species with similar life history traits and ranges.

 We have built a unique collection of octocoral specimens from southwest England, Wales, Ireland, France and Portugal, enabling us to assess connectivity between the British Isles and the waters of western Europe.
-This work was funded by Natural England, the NERC and the European Union Assemble Programme (agreement no. 227799).
+This work was funded by Natural England (project no. RP0286), the NERC and the European Union Assemble Programme (agreement no. 227799).

 Microsatellite markers to allow us to assess genetic connectivity within populations of these octocorals have recently been published in the journal Conservation Genetics Resources

 The University of Exeter, The Queen's Drive, Exeter, Devon, UK EX4 4QJ